DarrenTurchiarelli/dtsocial/README.md

 ## Key takeaways
 •	You cannot use the Key Vault service firewall to restrict network access at the time of publishing this blog with Azure Cognitive Services.
-Azure Cognitive Services is not considered a Trusted Azure Service for Key Vault and thus can’t be allowed network access when the service firewall is enabled.
+Azure Cognitive Services is not considered a Trusted Azure Service for Key Vault and thus can’t be allowed network access when the service firewall is enabled (Source:https://learn.microsoft.com/en-us/azure/key-vault/general/overview-vnet-service-endpoints#trusted-services).
 Azure Key Vault should be secured with Azure AD authentication and Azure RBAC vault policies for authorization.
 •	The DNS namespace for the OpenAI service is privatelink.openai.azure.com.
 It is recommended the DNS namespace for the OpenAI service (privatelink.openai.azure.com) is hosted in Azure Private DNS.
 •	Azure OpenAI has a service Firewall like many other PaaS services.
 Customers can allow access from all networks, which is not something I would generally not recommend outside of a PoC.
 The recommended guidance is to restrict access to select networks and/or private endpoints.
 •	Azure OpenAI does not support the use of a managed identity for access to an Azure Storage.
 This means you’ll need to secure the data using a SAS tokens which means you cannot take advantage of service instance authorization rules.